tannerbohn/tannerbohn.github.io/ideas.markdown

   - MindMap
     - write program to automatically convert links or ideas file to mindmap?
     - be able to create groups and subgroups
+      - expand a node into multiple nodes?
     - when saving, make sure every edge is captured
     - move around in 3 dimensions? (perfect application for VR)
     - have separate file for mindmap text and other text
+      - special tiles linked to external files?
     - suggest links between notes? common terms?
     - use #url to denote that a note is a url, and can be opened (how?)
   - summarize all thoughts in 4 words or less (automate?)